Gopher Snake (Pituophis catenifer)

-SPECIAL CONCERN.
+SPECIAL CONCERN and Species of Greatest Conservation Need.
 It is illegal to kill or collect this species by law in Iowa.

 The gopher snake is the largest species of snake in Iowa.
-This snake ranges from 37 to 72 inches (94.8-183 cm) in length.
+This snake ranges from 37 – 72 inches (94.8-183 cm) in length.
 Max 100 inches (254 cm) (Conant and Collins 1991).
 This snake looks like there are three snakes in one.
-The ground color varies from white in the neck region, dull yellow-brown on the mid-body, and bright yellow on the tail.
+The ground color varies from white in the neck region, dull yellow-brown on the mid body, and bright yellow on the tail.
 Sometimes the entire body and head is straw yellow.

 The head is usually yellow or brown and is boldly marked with black, including a stripe across the top of the head from eye to eye, barring on the labial scales, and a stripe from the eye to the corner of the mouth.
 The head markings are usually unique enough to identify individuals.
 The throat and underside of the neck are porcelain white becoming yellowish with brown squares or spots on the belly.
 This snake has an enlarged rostral (snout) scale, typically four prefrontal scales, keeled scales, and a single anal plate.
 Hatchlings are patterned like adults but are gray until after they shed for the first time.

-Bullsnakes may be just over a foot at hatching (8 to 13 inches; 20.3 to 33 cm).
-A hybrid between a bullsnake and a western fox snake was discovered in Madison County Iowa on 16 May and in Wabasha County Minnesota on 18 September (LeClere et al. 2012).
+Gopher snakes may be just over a foot at hatching (8 – 13 inches; 20.3 – 33 cm).
+A few hybrids between bullsnakes and western fox snakes have been found in Madison and Linn counties Iowa, Wabasha County Minnesota, and an unverified report from Illinois (LeClere et al. 2012; Pinto et al. 2018).

 The bullsnake is found statewide in Iowa.